stanfordnlp/stanza/_pages/word_vectors.md

 python3 stanza/models/common/convert_pretrain.py ~/stanza/saved_models/pos/fo_fasttext.pretrain.pt ~/extern_data/wordvec/fasttext/faroese.txt -1
 ```

 The third argument sets the limit on how many vectors to keep.
+In
+most cases you will not want to keep them all, as the resulting file
+could be GB large with a long tail of junk that provides no value to
+the model.
+We typically use 150000 as a compromise between
+completeness and size/memory.

 New in v1.2.1
 {: .label .label-green }